imec-int/team_scheire_OK/README.md

 * ofxPoco - (included)
 * ofxXmlSettings - (included)

-To run the actual application, you will need to build it specifically for your machine, first use the project generator to create the appropriate files.
+To run the actual application, you will need to compile it specifically for your machine, first use the project generator to create the appropriate files.
 If the build and adding of plugins succeed, us the appropriate editor (xcode for mac, VS code for windows) to build and execute the project.
 After doing this, the application can be run by using the application that can be found in the `/bin` folder.

+TODO: can't you crosscompile it for another machine?

 There are ways to run openframeworks by just using `make` and `make run`, by setting the openframeworks path in `.bash_profile`.